CSVerbeek/CSVerbeek.github.io/_posts/2025-07-06-complex-angular-forms-deserve-their-own-classes.md

 Composition remains a solid option — safer in the long term, and more flexible if you ever need to swap out Angular forms entirely.
 But if inheritance gives you simpler, more maintainable code **right now**, that's not something to dismiss lightly.

 At the end of the day, the best choice is the one that works well for your team, your codebase, and your actual constraints — not just the textbook best practice.

+## A final suggestion

+If your reactive forms are getting complex with nested or extended `FormGroup`'s, you might consider **custom form controls** using `ControlValueAccessor`.
+This approach often leads to clean, reusable, and easy-to-maintain form components.